bridcourtney/Your-PMP-Journey/README.md

 # Information Architecture
+## Database choice

+During the development phase I worked with sqlite3 database which is installed with Django.
+For deployment(production), a PostgreSQL database is provided by Heroku as an add-on.

+## Data Modelling
+The User model is provided by Django as a part of defaults django.contrib.auth.models.

-The website contains the following apps -  About, Bag, Checkout, Contact, Home, Products, Profiles & Testimonials
+The following apps were created for this website -  About, Bag, Checkout, Contact, Home, Products, Profiles & Testimonials.

-The Products App contains the following Models - Product, Category, ProductReview & DatesAvailable The Checkout App contains the following Models - Order & OrderLineItem
+- The Products App contains the following Models - Product, Category, ProductReview & DatesAvailable.
+- The Checkout App contains the following Models - Order & OrderLineItem

 The following is the websites ERD (Entity Relationship Diagram) -